-Participation in future research
+Participation in future research:

-In the future, we may invite you to participate in further studies which you may be eligible to join.
+In the future, we may invite you to participate in further studies you might be eligible to join.
 If you agree to be contacted to consider these, your contact details would be held separately on a password-protected database in the Wolfson Centre for Prevention of Stroke and Dementia.

-All contact will come from the OxVasc research team in the first instance, and by agreeing to be contacted does not oblige you to take part in future research and you may request that your contact details are removed from the database at any time.
+All contact will come from your research team in the first instance, and by agreeing to be contacted does not oblige you to take part in future research, and you may request that your contact details are removed from the database at any time.